 2. Appropriate Fertilizers

-As I have already mentioned hydrangeas grow in well-draining soil, so the nutrients do not stay for too long and the plant roots will not be able to absorb most of it.
+As we have already mentioned hydrangeas grow in well-draining soil, so the nutrients do not stay for too long and the plant roots will not be able to absorb most of it.
 This is the reason why fertilizers with a balanced proportion of sodium, potassium, and phosphorus should be applied.

 However, great caution is needed not to overdo it, because too much results in plenty of leaves and stems but few flowers.
 Overfertilization is likewise unacceptable from an ecological point of view.